 - Provide consistent access to instruction and environmental information that is usually gained by typical students through vision and hearing, but that is unavailable or incomplete to an individual who is deaf-blind;

 - Provide access to and/or assist in the development and use of receptive and expressive communication skills;

 - Facilitate the development and maintenance of trusting, interactive relationships that promote social and emotional well-being; and

 - Provide support to help a student form relationships with others and increase social connections and participation in activities.

 To be eligible to provide this service as an intervener, an individual would have to hold the national credential http://intervener.org/competencies/ or the national certification https://nationaldb.org/pages/show/national-intervener-certification-e-portfolio-nice/what-is-nice.
 Currently, the only training programs that could lead to these portfolios are college training programs.
 The required intervener program can be completed with 3-4 classes, total.
 A bachelor’s or associate’s degree is NOT required.

 There are currently two online college training programs where people can be trained to become a DeafBlind Intervener: Utah State University (USU) and Central Michigan University (CMU).
+BOTH PROGRAMS CAN BE COMPLETED WHILE CONTINUING TO LIVE AND WORK IN ILLINOIS.
 This flier has information and USU’s program.
 The summer session flier is posted at http://intervener.org/wp-content/uploads/2011/05/2017-SU-Deafblind-Flyer2.pdf and more information is available at http://intervener.org/competencies/ about 2/3 down the webpage under “Registration.”

 Here is a link to get more information and CMU’s program: